uglyog/example_pact_with_go/README.md

 Example pact with go
 ====================

 This is a port of the example provider written in Ruby to Google Go.
-The Pact is copied verbatim from the ruby project.
+The Pact is copied verbatim from the ruby project (https://github.com/uglyog/example_pact).

 To run the provider: